2022 Fellowship Sponsorship Opportunity—Education

-The Education team at the National Women’s Law Center seeks rising third-year law students, judicial clerks, and other recent law school graduates interested in applying for Skadden, Equal Justice Works, Justice Catalyst, or other legal fellowships to begin in August or September 2021.
+The Workplace Justice & Education team at the National Women’s Law Center seeks rising third-year law students, judicial clerks, and other recent law school graduates interested in applying for Skadden, Equal Justice Works, Justice Catalyst, or other externally funded legal fellowships to begin in August or September 2022.

-We use the law in all its forms to change culture and drive solutions to the gender inequity that shapes our society and to break down the barriers that harm all of us — especially those who face multiple forms of discrimination, including women of color, LGBTQ people, and low-income women and families.
+We use the law in all its forms to change culture and drive solutions to the gender inequity that shapes our society and to break down the barriers that harm all of us—especially women of color, LGBTQ people, and low-income women and families.

-For more than 45 years, we have been on the leading edge of every major legal and policy victory for women, and we need you with us to continue this fight.
+For almost 50 years, we have been on the leading edge of every major legal and policy victory for women.
+Find out more at NWLC.org.

 NWLC’s Education program team focuses on three priority areas:

-- Fighting sexual harassment and violence in school, through enforcement of Title IX of the Education Amendments of 1972 and state and local policy
+- Fighting sexual harassment and violence in school, including through implementation and enforcement of Title IX of the Education Amendments of 1972 and state and local policy

 - Lifting the voices of Black and brown girls to improve school climate (e.g., ending unnecessary suspensions, expulsions, and practices that criminalize students for normal behavior; increasing counselors and other mental health supports; reforming racist & sexist dress codes); and